 He is a graduate of the University of Southern California, having earned a Bachelor of Science degree in public administration.

 Dominic J. Petrucci oversees tactical execution of all operational and financial components of the CT investment platform.
 He helps lead the strategic direction of the firm, acting as a key liaison with CT’s investors and stakeholders, and is a member of the firm’s executive and investment committees.

 Dominic has worked in all aspects of acquisition, development, construction and finance during his 30-year career.
 His background includes experience in executive management, operations, finance, business development, acquisition and property development.
 He has overseen or led over $3 billion in transactions.

 Dominic began his career at Peat, Marwick & Mitchell (now KPMG), where he earned his CPA designation.
 Dominic holds a Bachelor of Science degree in commerce, with a major in accounting, from Rider University.
 He has held several FINRA securities licenses, including Series 24, Series 7 and Series 63.
-Dominic currently serves as an independent director and investment committee chair of APD Corporation, and is involved in several not-for-profit boards and charitable endeavors.
+Dominic has served as an independent director and investment committee chair of APD Corporation, and has had leadership board roles with several not-for-profit boards and charitable endeavors.

 Carter B. Ewing oversees all investment activities for CT.
 He is responsible for sourcing, evaluating, and closing all investment opportunities and actively interfacing with institutional equity partners and lenders.

 Prior to joining CT, Carter served in various development, financing, and leasing roles for several prominent national and regional development organizations, including The Koll Company, Nexus Development, Brighton Homes and Arnel & Affiliates.
 Carter also founded Ewing Development Company, his personal real estate investment vehicle since 1986, and has served as managing partner of several entrepreneurial Southern California investment ventures, including Howser Ewing Companies and its predecessor, Peninsula Retail Development.